The Buffer and the Bad Blood

 He went to the South African Railways as an apprentice patternmaker.
 He always did well in woodwork, and patternmaking was, at the time, the highest woodwork qualification one could get.
 As an apprentice, they did six months of practical training and six months of academic training.
 It was during these academic months that a full recovery from his head injuries realized, and he started to excel again.

 He approached his mentor at the South African Railways and entered a plea for a bursary to study engineering.
-He had favor with his mentor.
+He had favour with his mentor.
 This man asked him to write a letter which he would forward higher up in the ranks.
 The letter ended up on the desk of the Minister of Transport, and the South African Railways established an engineering bursary.
 Two students, my father, and another young man were the first recipients of these bursaries.
 After them, hundreds of engineering students followed in the road he paved.

 My father craved recognition from his father, but little came his way.
 I am sure my grandfather was proud of him, but he never said so.
-There was this misconception that praise cultivated pride.
+There was this misconception that praises cultivated pride.
 They did not want their children to be haughty and arrogant.
 No one considered that children needed recognition.

 I was about eighteen months old when my grandfather died.
-By then, my grandfather was a prominent figure in his community as a school principal, the chairman of the Kempton Park rugby club, a town councilor, and for two terms, the Mayor of Kempton Park.
+By then, my grandfather was a prominent figure in his community as a school principal, the chairman of the Kempton Park rugby club, a town councillor, and for two terms, the Mayor of Kempton Park.

 My father was in his mid-thirties when he worked at Iscor (Iron & Steel Corporation) and designed a tool to extract molten steel samples from the rotary oven.
 He wrote a thesis on this tool for his M.Sc.
 Mechanical Engineering degree.
 A little later, he designed the oxygen lances that would turn Iscor’s steel production around.
 Some people at Iscor said: “Hendrik van der Bijl taught us to make steel.
 Jan Barnard taught us to make money!”
-He successfully sold these oxygen lance-vehicles to the British steel industry and was a made-man.
+He successfully sold these oxygen lance vehicles to the British steel industry and was a made-man.

 His next project was the development of friction materials for braking railway rolling stock.
 He wrote his D.Sc. thesis on these products and later received numerous awards and recognition for his work.